 The answer is surprisingly simple...
 China's Golden Week Holiday.

-As SHTFplan.com's Mac Slavo wrote a year ago, and appears to be proved correct once again...
+As SHTFplan.com's Mac Slavo wrote previously, and appears to be proved correct once again...
 Ask the expert pundits on financial media and you’ll get a swath of explanations for how the strength of the dollar or the improving health of the global economy are to blame.

 One could reasonably argue that dollar strength this week could certainly put downward pressure on the gold price.
-So, too, could one make the point that mainstream perspective is such that the economy is improving, which means investors aren’t in panic mode and have no reason to hold a safe haven asset.
+So, too, could one make the point that mainstream perspective is such that the economy is improving (which we have just explained is simply an anomaly due to use-it-or-lose-it spending patterns), which means investors aren’t in panic mode and have no reason to hold a safe haven asset.
 But neither of these arguments could realistically lead to the smack down we witnessed this week.

 So what happened?

-Well known gold and silver analyst Andy Hoffman suggests the answer could be much simpler than we have been led to believe.
+Well known gold and silver analyst Andy Hoffman previously suggested the answer could be much simpler than we have been led to believe.

-There’s no reason… there’s not even a propaganda meme of why [gold has been smashed]… there isn’t even a such thing as negative news for precious metals anymore…
+There’s no reason… there’s not even a propaganda meme of why [gold has been dumped]… there isn’t even a such thing as negative news for precious metals anymore…

 The fact is, [like the last few years, when prices collapsed], China is closed for the week.